cleifwork/GCONNECT/docs/README.md

 # GCONNECT APP: Wi-Fi Voucher Automation Middleware
 > [!NOTE]
 > _A Macro Generating Solution for MacroDroid.
-A tool to automate E-Wallet payments (GCash, Maya).
+A tool that can automate E-Wallet payments (GCash, Maya) without the need of third-party payment gateways, therefore, no subscription needed.
 A WiFi Voucher Print-out Customizer for Omada Controllers **(With Omada Cloud Controller Voucher API Integration)**_

 The **GCONNECT APP** is a powerful middleware solution designed to streamline the voucher management process between Omada Cloud Controller exports and MacroDroid's pre-configured macros.
 This application acts as a bridge, automating the segregation of voucher data based on pricing and facilitating seamless transmission to MacroDroid.